wcmc-its/ReCiter/README.md

 The wiki article, [How ReCiter works](https://github.com/wcmc-its/ReCiter/wiki/How-ReCiter-works), contains a more detailed description on the application works.

  - Populate identity information for target users
- - Optional: populate Gold Standard of already accepted or rejected publications
+ - Optional: populate Gold Standard of already accepted or rejected publications; note that this system currently does not offer a user interface for collecting this feedback
  - Lookup candidate articles in PubMed and, optionally, Scopus
  - Compute suggestions
  - Retrieve suggestions